 - a.
 A legal notice will be sent to the local newspaper announcing the availability of the RFP and the process to receive the RFP package. - b.
 The LCWDB may choose to notify interested bidders that the RFP and related documents are available online.
-Information regarding the postings will be clearly outlined in all notices to potential bidders.

-- c.
-Letters inviting bidders to contact the LCWDB for the RFP packet may be mailed or emailed sent by LCWDB staff using agencies/businesses that are on the LCWDB mailing list.
+Information regarding the postings will be clearly outlined in all notices to potential bidders. - c.
+Letters inviting bidders to contact the LCWDB for the RFP packet may be mailed or emailed sent by LCWDB staff using agencies/businesses that are on the "Inventory of Potential Service Deliverers."
 Lists may be developed using electronic searches for specialized providers, such as audit and tax services. - d.
-The Board will forward post the RFP publicly on our website that includes at a minimum: - i. time and date proposals must arrive at the Board, and - ii. name and telephone number of the Board contact person. - e.
+The Board will forward the RFP to interested bidders under a cover letter which contains, at a minimum:

+- i. time and date proposals must arrive at the Board, and - ii. name and telephone number of the Board contact person. - e.
 Under normal circumstances, the Board will issue the RFP at least 30-calendar days prior to the due date for submission.